Vyral/justin-udy/_posts/2024-05-10-what-s-going-on-in-our-housing-market-this-spring-copy.md

 **2 Mortgage Financing Costs.** These include costs such as points charged by the lender.
 For example, on a $500,000 loan, if the lender charges two points, that’s $10,000.
 Loan officers typically earn from both upfront fees and the interest rate, so comparing rates on the same day from different lenders can be beneficial.

 **3\.
-Closing Costs.** This category includes a variety of expenses such as appraisals and lender fees.
+Closing Costs.** This category includes a variety of expenses, such as appraisals and lender fees.
 Different loans and lenders may have specific requirements and fees that fall under closing costs.

 **4\.
 Prepaid and Escrows.** These are funds held for future payments like property taxes and insurance.
 While not as common, they can be part of the closing cost agreement if the lender permits it.